Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 ### Basic Structure of the Application

-1. When we create the application, we will normally have, in addition to a variety of configuration files, a folder named something along the lines of ==src==.
-This folder will typically contain two folders, with names such as ==app== and ==assets==.
+1. When we create the application, we will normally have, in addition to a variety of configuration files, a folder named something along the lines of **src**.
+This folder will typically contain two folders, with names such as **app** and **assets**.
 The *app* folder will contain the application, whereas the *assets* folder will typically contain fonts, css styling, and images.

-2. In addition to the directories described above, the *src* directory will contain the ==index.html== file, which will be the single page of our single-page application.
+2. In addition to the directories described above, the *src* directory will contain the **index.html** file, which will be the single page of our single-page application.
 It is a very basic HTML setup file, and should contain in the body a single **component directive** (see below), so that the entire file might look something like:
     ```html
     <!doctype html>
     <html>
         <head>